 Based on the synthesis presented in this review, the following research priorities are identified as most critical for advancing the productivity, resilience, and scalability of sustainable organic horticulture.
 First, the development of certified organic varieties specifically bred for performance under organic management conditions - including competitive ability against weeds, efficient nutrient uptake from organic sources, and inherent resistance to the pest and disease complexes characteristic of organic environments - represents a fundamental but chronically underfunded need.
 Organic variety development has historically been neglected by public plant breeding programs oriented toward high-input conventional systems, and by private commercial breeding programs that prioritize traits like herbicide and fungicide compatibility that are irrelevant or counterproductive in organic systems.

 Second, the mechanistic understanding of disease-suppressive soil development, including the identification of specific microbial taxa, functional genes, and management practices that most reliably and rapidly build suppressive capacity, would enable targeted soil management strategies to achieve this valuable ecosystem service more consistently and predictably than current approaches allow.
-Third, interdisciplinary socioeconomic research examining the institutional, cultural, and behavioral determinants of organic adoption decisions at farm level, and the design of policy instruments and market incentive structures most effective in supporting transitions at landscape and regional scales, is needed to translate agronomic knowledge into widespread practice change.
+Third, interdisciplinary socioeconomic research examining the institutional, cultural, and behavioural determinants of organic adoption decisions at farm level, and the design of policy instruments and market incentive structures most effective in supporting transitions at landscape and regional scales, is needed to translate agronomic knowledge into widespread practice change.

 Table 3.
 Summary of organic yield gaps and influencing factors across key horticultural crop categories